ceremcem/smith-sync/doc/create-bootable-backup.md

 If everything above goes well and **you have booted up with your new disk**, continue reading.

 Above procedure is sufficient for booting up from a newly formatted LUKS partition.
-But when you directly or indirectly invoke `update-grub` for some reason (system upgrades, changing initramfs static IP, etc.), you will be end up with **unbootable system**.
-It's highly recommended to take appropriate measures agains `/boot/grub/grub.cfg` overwrites:
+However, when you directly or indirectly invoke `update-grub` for some reason (system upgrades, changing initramfs static IP, etc.), you will be end up with **unbootable system**.
+It's highly recommended to take appropriate measures against `/boot/grub/grub.cfg` overwrites:

 ### Prepare the failsafe backup